Zhao Liping

 Zhao Liping (赵黎平 (趙黎平, Zhào Lípíng); August 1951 – 26 May 2017) was a Chinese police chief and politician who spent most of his career in Inner Mongolia.
-He served successively as the head of the region's Public Security Department, Vice-Chairman of the Inner Mongolia Autonomous Region, and Vice-Chairman of the regional political advisory body.
+He served successively as the head of the region's Public Security Department, Vice-chairman of the Inner Mongolia Autonomous Region, and vice-chairman of the regional political advisory body.
 Zhao was also a writer.
 He was arrested by police in the eastern Inner Mongolian city of Chifeng in March 2015 on charges of intentional homicide.
 He was the first known provincial-level official to be convicted of murder in the history of the People's Republic of China.
 He was executed in 2017.

 Life and career

 Zhao was born and raised in Yutian County, Hebei.
 Zhao entered Inner Mongolia Radio & TV University in September 1982, majoring in Chinese language, where he graduated in October 1985.
 He went down to the countryside in Jilin province, before taking on a job as a worker at a printing factory.
-He also studied at Chinese People's Public Security University, Central Party School of the Communist Party of China, and PLA National Defense University as a part-time student.
+He also studied at Chinese People's Public Security University, Central Party School of the Chinese Communist Party (CCP), and People's Liberation Army National Defence University as a part-time student.

-During the Cultural Revolution, he was a sent-down youth performing manual labour in Horqin Left Middle Banner, Jilin province.
+During the Cultural Revolution, he was a sent-down youth performing manual labor in Horqin Left Middle Banner, Jilin province.

-He worked for the police force and over a period of 40 years worked his way up to head the Public Security Department of Inner Mongolia, essentially the region's police chief.
+He worked for the police force and over 40 years worked his way up to head the Public Security Department of Inner Mongolia, essentially the region's police chief.
 During his term as police chief, he instituted programs to speed up response times to emergency calls, and vowed to shorten wait times to "30 seconds within the city, one minute in the suburbs, and as fast a possible in the rural regions."

-As regional police chief, Zhao also concurrently became Vice-Chairman of Inner Mongolia Government in May 2010, and was re-elected in February 2012.
+As regional police chief, Zhao also concurrently became Vice-chairman of Inner Mongolia Government in May 2010, and was re-elected in February 2012.

-In July 2012 he was appointed the Vice-Chairman of the Inner Mongolia Autonomous Region Committee of the Chinese People's Political Consultative Conference, a mostly ceremonial position he held until January 2013, when he retired.
+In July 2012 he was appointed the vice-chairman of the Inner Mongolia Autonomous Region Committee of the Chinese People's Political Consultative Conference, a mostly ceremonial position he held until January 2013, when he retired.
 When he departed his position as regional police chief, he was given a standing ovation from his police colleagues that lasted several minutes.

 Zhao also had a moderately successful career as a writer, authoring lengthy novels, poems, and award-winning screenplays.
 He penned works in a wide range of topics, from murder mysteries to his recollections of trips to Hong Kong and Russia.
-His profile was featured on the China Writer's Association; he has been a member of the association since 2008.
+His profile was featured on the China Writers Association; he has been a member of the association since 2007.